 Flexor retinaculum is a strong fibrous band which bridges the anterior concavity of the carpus and converts it into a tunnel, the carpal flexor tunnel.

 It is medially attached to pisiform bone and hook of the hamate.
-Laterally, it joins tubercle of the scaphoid the crest of the trapezium.
+Laterally, it joins tubercle of the scaphoid and the crest of the trapezium.

-On either side the retinaculum has slip.
+On either side the retinaculum has a slip.
 The lateral deep slip is attached to the medial lip of the groove on the trapezium which is thus converted into a tunnel for the tendon of the flexor carpi radialis.

 The medial superficial slip is attached to the pisiform bone.
 The ulnar vessels and nerves pass deep to this slip.

 Thenar and hypothenar muscles have their origins from flexor retinaculum.

 The structure passing superficial to the flexor retinaculum are